surfstudio/ReactiveDataDisplayManager/README.md

 ## Breaking changes

 We made a massive refactoring with version 7.0.0.
-Feel free to read our [Migration Guide](/Documentation/MigrationGuide.md) if you were using version 6 or older.
+Feel free to read our [migration guide](/Documentation/MigrationGuide.md) if you were using version 6 or older.

 ## Currently supported features